The Great Commission: Suggestion or command?

 German theologian Thomas Schirrmacher calls the Great Commission the most important passage in the Gospel of Matthew.
 He says, "The Great Commission in the Gospel of Matthew (28:16-20) is not only the end of the Gospel of Matthew.
 It is also its climax and its goal."

-Quotes about the Great Commission
+Memorable Quotes about Jesus' Great Commission

 References to Christ's Great Commission abound in material about world evangelism.
 Here are some samples from the writings of missionaries and missions mobilizers: